Fox Film Corporation; Twentieth Century-Fox Film Corporation

 Later that night, a man peers into the window of Chan’s hotel room, and, with a silencer on his gun, shoots the figure in Chan’s bed and flees.
 Lee, thinking that his Pop has been shot, runs into the room.
 Moments later, Charlie Chan calmly walks into the room.
 He shows an amazed and relieved Lee how he had placed pillows under the covers to give the appearance of his sleeping form.

 The next day, when Chan calls for room service, the switchboard operator telephones Ivan Marloff letting him hear for himself that the detective is still alive.
-Chan then visits Diana, and after giving his condolences, learns that during the previous evening, someone had broken into her father’s library and had searched through his papers.
+Chan then visits Diana, and after giving his condolences, learns that during the previous evening, someone had broken into her father’s library and searched through his papers.

 Back at the hotel, Chan is met by a man identifying himself as the chauffeur of Colonel Watkins, the chief of police.
 He hands the detective a note instructing Chan to accompany the chauffeur.
 After Chan leaves, Lee receives a telephone call from Colonel Watkins who says that he has not sent for Chan.
 Realizing the ruse, Lee tries to follow his father, but he is subdued by the driver of his taxi and is taken to the same house where Chan is being interrogated by Marloff, who is hidden in darkness.
 Chan and Lee trick the gang into believing that the police have followed them to the house.
 Through quick thinking and Lee’s vigorous fisticuffs, the father and son manage to escape.

 Later, Chan visits James Andrews, a special agent from Washington, D.C., and they discuss Sir Stanley, who was a secret agent of the British government, and who had been cooperating with the opium committee of the League of Nations as well as with officials of the Chinese government to round up a gang of opium smugglers who operate out of Shanghai.
-While the two talks, Nash, now Andrews’ secretary, searches through his belongings in another room.
+While the two talk, Nash, now Andrews’ secretary, searches through his belongings in another room.

 As Chan and Andrews continue their conversation, Chan glances at a mirror and notices a gun pointing through the door.
 Chan ducks just as the gun is fired and slams the door shut, thus trapping the weapon in the doorjamb.
 Nash’s thumbprint is found on the gun, and he is arrested.